 Choosing The Best Airline Lubricator

 Many pneumatic system components and almost all pneumatic tools perform better when lubricated with oil.
-Injecting an oil mist into the air stream which powers them can continuously lubricate valves, cylinders, and air motors for proper operation and long service life.
+Injecting an oil mist into the airstream can continuously lubricate valves, cylinders, and air motors for proper operation and long service life.

 Locating the lubricator last in the pipeline is important to ensure that the correct amount of lubrication reaches each device.
 Too little oil can allow excessive wear and cause premature failure.
-On the other hand, excessive oil in the pipeline is wasteful and can become a contaminant in the ambient area as it is carried out of tools and valves by the air exhaust.
+On the other hand, excessive oil in the pipeline is wasteful and can contaminate the surrounding area when the air exhaust carries oil out of the tools and valves.

 Intermittent lubrication may be the worst condition of all because the oil film can dry out and form sludge or varnish on the internal surfaces of the equipment.